Getting To Barcelona

 Barcelona, a metropolitan city, is one of the largest cities of Spain.
 Getting to Barcelona, the capital city of Catalonia, is made easy thanks to the various different modes of transport available.
 Which mode of transport you opt for will depend entirely on your budget, size of your group and how quickly you need to reach Barcelona.

-The city is a transport hub and is home to the Port of Barcelona, which is one of Europe’s leading seaports and busiest European passenger port.
-There is the main international airport, Barcelona-El Prat, which handles over 35 million passengers per year.
-Barcelona is also home to a vast motorway network, great for those travelling by car and it has a high speed rail line, which links to France and the rest of Europe.
+The city is a transport hub.
+It is home to the Port of Barcelona, which is one of Europe’s leading seaports and busiest European passenger port.
+The main international airport, Barcelona-El Prat, handles over 35 million passengers per year.
+Barcelona is home to a well maintained motorway network too.
+Ideal for those wishing to travel here by road.
+There is also a reliable, high speed rail line, which links to France and the rest of Europe.

 The city has direct rail connections to major destinations such as Paris, Zurich and Milan.
-There is also the high speed train from Madrid, the East and the South of Spain, among others, which are popular for travellers who are moving about Spain and not necessarily just visiting the capital city.
+There is also the high speed train from Madrid, the East and the South of Spain, among others.
+This is a popular choice for travellers who are moving about Spain and not necessarily just visiting the capital city.
 So, depending on your original destination, there are loads of options.
-The railway stations and network of train lines allow you to travel to Barcelona and everywhere within the city without problems.

 Getting to Barcelona by plane is the quickest and most convenient method.
-Barcelona has a major global airport simply 12 km from the centre of the city, with trips originating from Europe, America and the rest of the globe.
-There are likewise airport terminals in Girona and Reus with bus links to Barcelona.
-Over the previous few years, a variety of budget airlines must begun flying to these five destinations from throughout Europe.
+Barcelona has a major global airport 12 km from the centre of the city, with trips originating from Europe, America and the rest of the globe.
+There are likewise airport terminals in Girona and Reus with bus links to central Barcelona.
+Barcelona’s main airport, Barcelona-El Prat, also has a train link.
+Book discounted flights to Barcelona!

 Coach & Bus

-There are several companies running coaches and buses from across Europe and North Africa to Barcelona.
-Because of the city’s geographical location, nearly all coach services from the rest of Europe to Spain and Portugal stop here.
+There are several coach companies that regularly run services to and from Barcelona.
+It’s possible to book a ticket to and from the city to a whole variety of destinations within Europe.
+Because of the city’s geographical location, nearly all coach services from other parts of Europe to Spain and Portugal stop here.